Southern Ground Hornbill

 Our Animals

-Our female southern ground hornbill Esther was hatched at the Tracy Aviary in 2006, and came to Potter Park in 2012.
+Our female southern ground hornbill, Esther, was hatched in 2006 at the Tracy Aviary in Salt Lake City, Utah.
+She came to Potter Park in 2012 and can be seen with our eastern bongos.